Refugees

 What is the refugee grant?

-The refugee grant is a grant for refugees in primary, secondary or upper secondary education.
+The refugee grant is a grant for refugees in preparatory training or upper secondary education.
 You cannot receive a refugee grant for higher and other education.
 The refugee grant means that loans you could otherwise have received from Lånekassen are converted to grants instead.

 You cannot receive a refugee grant at the same time as you receive introductory benefit (economical support whilst participating in the introductory programme).